PYEXPO25/T063_TECHHACKERS/Readme.md

 List the technologies and tools used in the project.
 For example:

-- *Frontend:* HTML, CSS, JavaScript, ReactJS
+- *Frontend:* HTML, CSS, JavaScript
 - *Backend:*  Django
 - *Database:* SQL
 - *Other Tools:* Git